vip96300/micro-company/README.md

 - Once you are connected, start dragging the projects to this instance.

-NOTE: Please run 'configserver' first, followed by 'registry' and other services.
+NOTE: Please run '' first, followed by 'registry' and other services.

 ### Issuing Commands & Queries with CURL